 This is where using a broker can be really helpful, as they can compare the different options available on the market for you and explain the calculations to find the most suitable product for your circumstances.

 Are there any early repayment charges?
 If so, how much?

 Some companies have high early repayment charges, so this is another important consideration before taking out a product.

 Offering loans before knowing your circumstances?

 Another big red flag is if a company offers you a large loan sum, without having collated the information regarding your circumstances and specific financial situation.
-If they offer you a large sum before you have provided them with much information, you should definitely be wary of them.

 Alternatives to equity release

 Before opting for equity release, you should consider all of the different options that are available to you, to make sure that it is the best financial solution for your specific situation and your priorities.
 The other types of financial options available are:

 Instead of taking out an equity release loan, you might want to consider remortgaging your property to release the equity in it.